-The New York Community Center (NYCC) provides direct side-by-side and comprehensive services to the Afghan, South Asian, Arab, and Muslim immigrant communities of New York City (NYC) and remote (phone or online) support to Afghans and other immigrants in the United States (US) who live outside of NYC.
+The New York Community Center (NYCC) provides direct, comprehensive services to the Afghan community and other Muslim immigrant communities in New York City (NYC).
+We also provide remote (phone or online) support to Afghans and other immigrants in the United States (US) who live outside of NYC.

 The NYCC is strategically located in Queens, which is home to an estimated 90% of NYC’s Afghan community, and is within walking distance for many clients.
 Our success stems from our family-centered approach, which has enabled us to build trust with the community and work within it to foster positive change.

 WAW’s NYCC has become a lifeline for the local Afghan and, increasingly, the South Asian and other Muslim immigrant and refugee communities.

 Many of the NYCC staff come from the community we serve and innately understand the culture.
 We speakEnglish, Farsi/Dari, Pashto, Urdu, Hindi, and Spanish, so we can communicate directly with our community members in their own language.
 The impact of our programs has steadily increased from fewer than 100 people served in 2003 to over 1,000 people each year.

 To download a pdf/electronic copy of our US-based services and programs flyer [ click here ]

 WHO WE SERVE